cyrilli/cyrilli.github.io/index.md

 ---

 ## **About Me**
-I am a PhD student in Computer Science at [University of Virginia](https://www.virginia.edu/).
+I am a PhD candidate in Computer Science at [University of Virginia](https://www.virginia.edu/).
 My advisor is [Hongning Wang](http://www.cs.virginia.edu/~hw5x/).
 Before joining UVa, I received my Bachelor degree in Mechanical Engineering and Master degree in Mechatronics Engineering from [Harbin Institute of Technology](http://en.hit.edu.cn/) in 2016 and 2018, respectively, where I worked on machine learning for prognostic health monitoring and robotics.

 My name is pronounced as tren-HOW Lee.